 Medi-Share (Christian Care Ministry)

-Requires Christian faith, no tobacco/drugs, and abstinence outside marriage.
+Eligibility: Christian faith, no tobacco or drugs, abstinence outside marriage.

 Christian Healthcare Ministries (CHM)